north-numerical-computing/cpfloat/README.md

 cpfloat_compile_nomake
 ```

 A different compiler can be used by setting the value of the variable `compilerpath` appropriately.
+If the chosen compiler does not support OpenMP, only the sequential version of the algorithm will be produced and no autotuning will take place.

-We have not been able to compile the PCG Library with the C compiler recommended by MATLAB, thus by default the script uses the pseudo-random number generator in the C standard library.
-If the compiler does not support OpenMP, only the sequential version of the algorithm will be produced and no auto-tuning will take place.
+On Windows, we have not been able to compile the PCG Library using the C compiler recommended by MATLAB.
+Therefore, the script uses the pseudo-random number generator in the C standard library by default.

-## Auto-tuning
+## Autotuning

 CPFloat provides a sequential and a parallel implementation of the rounding functions.
 OpenMP introduces some overhead, and using a single thread is typically faster for arrays with few elements.
 Therefore, the library provides a facility to switch between the single-threaded and the multi-threaded variants automatically, depending on the size of the input.
 The threshold is machine-dependent, and the best value for a given system can be found by invoking
 ```console